spectral-cockpit/specprepper/README.md

 that processing function respect all preexisting attributes and do not strip them in the returned output.

-The roadmap is subject to change because this package is still under subject of change.
+The roadmap is subject to change because this package is still maturing. of change.
 I am also looking into Julia modules for further extension.

 ## Currently supported methods